top of page

 • Perfect for high-performance computing (HPC) and AI applications

-Even in hybrid bonding, chip submounts play a role during intermediate testing, temporary support, or heat dissipation during processing.
+Even in hybrid bonding, chip submounts play an essential role during intermediate testing, temporary support, or heat dissipation during processing.

 Hybrid Bonding — The Future of 3D IC Integration